-The University of Birmingham is awarding scholarships for full-time UK, EU and international students in 2019 academic year.
+The University of Birmingham is awarding scholarships for full-time UK, EU and international students for the academic year 2020-21.
 These opportunities are available for pursuing LLB program.

 User Review( votes)

 Birmingham has been challenging and developing great minds for more than a century.
 Characterized by a tradition of innovation, research at the university has broken new ground, pushed forward the boundaries of knowledge and made an impact on people’s lives.

 Applicants for the LLB for graduates require a 2:1 in the UK honours degree or equivalent.
 The university is also happy to consider candidates with a high 2:2 grade.
 If the first language is not English applicants must provide an English language qualification.
 Recognised qualifications include IELTS: 7.0 with no less than 6.5 in any band.

 - Course Level: These awards are open to worldwide students for a graduate program at the University of Birmingham.

 - Study Subject: The studentships are offered in the field of law at the University of Birmingham.

 List of Subjects: LLB, LLB for Graduates, LLB International Law and Globalisation, LLB with Business, LLB with Criminology, LLB with French Law, LLB with German Law.

 - Award: Birmingham Law School is offering scholarships of £3,000 p.a to home/EU and international applicants.

 - Nationality: UK/EU and international students